 In 2016, there were 3.26 billion internet users, that's over 40% of the world population.
 In addition, 96% of working Americans use new communication technologies as part of their daily life, while 62% of working Americans use the internet as an integral part of their jobs.
 Employee apps are following this trend and connecting workforces in locations worldwide.
-The apps feature fast and direct communication—an advantage for employees and employers alike—on a platform that combines all existing channels into one.
+The apps feature fast and direct communication—an advantage for employees and employers alike—on an employee experience platform that combines all existing channels into one.

 While this might sound too good to be true, one of the most important things to consider—and also the first question people ask about employee apps—is, "How secure are they?"